i-hardy/CV/README.md

 - BA(Hons) in Theology & Religion
 - 2:1
-- My dissertation was a literary analysis of the characterisation of women in the patriarchal narratives (Genesis 12-50).
+- My dissertation was a literary analysis of women in the patriarchal narratives (Genesis 12-50).

 #### Any other qualifications